insightsengineering/rbmi/README.md

 rbmi is an R package for performing reference based multiple imputation.
-The package provides implementations for common imputation strategies whilst allowing the user to select between various standard Bayesian and Frequentest approaches.
+The package provides implementations for common imputation strategies whilst allowing the user to select between various standard Bayesian and frequentist approaches.

 ## Installation